NC State Wolfpack men's basketball: Case's final years

 The 1959–60 Wolfpack team finished with an 11–15 record, marking Case's first losing season in Raleigh.
 The team finished fourth in the ACC in 1961 and third in 1962 but lost in the first round of the conference tournament both seasons.
 In the summer of 1962, Case, then 62 years old, hired his former player and then Clemson head coach Press Maravich to be his top assistant.
 Case's health began to deteriorate rapidly over the following two seasons as the Wolfpack finished fifth in the ACC in 1963 and seventh in 1964.
 The seventh-place finish was the lowest of Case's tenure and would prove to be his last.
 On December 7, 1964, just two games into the season, Everett Case retired and named Maravich as his successor.
 During his tenure, Case won six Southern Conference titles, four ACC titles, and qualified for the NCAA Tournament twice.
 His overall record of 377–134 remains the best in NC State history.

 Maravich led the Pack to second-place finish in the conference and an ACC championship, its first in six years.
 After State defeated eighth-ranked Duke in the championship game, 91–85, Case, by then using a wheelchair, was rolled on court to cut the final strand from the net.
 Maravich had originally been hired in part because of his son Pete Maravich, who at the time was a highly touted high school player.
 After Pete failed to qualify academically at NC State, he accepted a scholarship to play at LSU.
-After the 1965–66 season, Press Maravich resigned as head coach of the Wolfpack to follow Pete to LSU.
-NC state finished eighth in the ACC in Maravich's final year.
-On April 30, 1966, the day after Maravich announced that he was leaving, Everett Case died while in a Raleigh hospital.
+After the 1965–66 season, Press Maravich resigned as head coach to follow Pete to LSU.
+NC State finished eighth in the ACC in Maravich's final year.
+On April 30, 1966, the day after Maravich announced he was leaving, Everett Case died in a Raleigh hospital.